 Yes, it involved a ton of thread changes…but in the end, I have this fabulous rainbow of Popsicle Tops!

 As I worked my way through my rainbow, I wanted to STEP IT UP a bit and try to make the tops look a little different (read fancier), while still being simple, monochromatic pieces.
 After all, I’m using them to show off cute skirts, right?
-I picked a few decorative stitches off my machine, and added it before the front is sewn to the lining.
+I picked a few decorative stitches off my machine, and added the stitching before the front is sewn to the lining.
 (I pieced the backs to the front, then did my decorative stitching, then sewed the front and back together together.)

 And here I added the stitching parallel to the hem line.
 By using the same color of thread, I get a tone on tone look with a little added detail for interest.

 I also made some mistakes- but I saved them!
-This blue top was supposed to look just like the one above…but I stitched the pieces together incorrectly and the stitching was on the inside of the front.
+This next blue top was supposed to look just like the one above…but I stitched the front and back pieces together incorrectly and the stitching was on the inside of the front.
 (Of course!)
 I trimmed it off, added ricrac, and then stitched new pieces back on and added topstitching, to not only give a cute pieced look, but to fix that silly mistake.

-This yellow top ended up being one of my favorites.
+This next yellow top ended up being one of my favorites.
 It also appeared to be a mistake.
-As I put my fronts to backs, I realized the darker yellow front was wider than the pale yellow.
+As I put my fronts to backs, I realized the darker yellow top was wider than the pale yellow lining.
 I’m not quite sure how that happened, possibly during my cutting marathon.
 The pattern piece must not have been exactly on the fold.
 I figured out how much too big it was…and stitched that with wrong sides together, then pressed it open and flat, to make a faux placket.